 The school will not tolerate bullying.
-We believe that all students have the right to be educated in an environment where there is mutual respect and co-operation.
-Bullying is contrary to this approach and we do everything possible to discourage it.
+We believe that all students have the right to be educated in an environment where there is mutual respect and cooperation.
+Bullying is contrary to this approach, and we do everything possible to discourage it.
 We aim to create an environment in which bullying is minimised.
-If bullying does occur, we aim to ensure that the person being bullied is safe, we work to stop the bullying happening again and we provide support to the person being bullied.
-Parents, pupils teaching and support staff must be alert to signs of bullying and all members of the school community must report any bullying they experience or witness to the victim's Form Tutor or Head of Section.
+If bullying does occur, we aim to ensure that the person being bullied is safe, we work to stop the bullying from happening again and we provide support to the person being bullied.
+Parents, teachers and support staff must be alert to signs of bullying, and all members of the school community must report any bullying they experience or witness to the victim's class teacher.

 Senior members of staff will always take reports of bullying seriously and will always ensure they are thoroughly investigated.
 Serious instances of bullying may be regarded as safeguarding issues and as such may be reported to the designated staff safeguarding leads and dealt with under the school's Safeguarding and Child Protection Policy.
 In some instances, and where a criminal offence may have been committed it will be appropriate to liaise with the Police.